WisdomEnigma/probable-potato/README.md

 # probable-potato
+        Binary tree in rust

-cargo doc --open allow to read the documenation.
+    ## cargo doc --open
+            allow to read the documenation.
 I will fixed in upcomming update